 Henry Stafford, 2nd Duke of Buckingham

-Buckingham was at the start of 1483 apparently one of Richard’s closest friends and advisers but turned against him and was executed for this.
+Buckingham was, at the start of 1483, apparently one of Richard’s closest friends and advisers but turned against him and was executed.

 He was not happy to have been forced into marrying the Queen’s sister Catherine, even though they did have four children, and was glad to seize an opportunity for revenge on the Woodvilles.

-He seems to have had a persuasive role on the night of 29th April 1483 when Richard decided to arrest Earl Rivers and take charge of Edward V on the road to London.
-Buckingham also seems to have been behind the exposure of the alleged Woodville plot on 13th June causing the execution of Hastings and the arrest of Bishop Morton and of Lord Stanley, leaving him as the most senior adviser to Richard.
+He seems to have had a persuasive role on the night of 29th April 1483 when Richard decided to arrest Earl Rivers and take charge of Edward V on their way to London.
+Buckingham may have been instrumental in the exposure of the alleged Woodville plot on 13th June causing the execution of Hastings and the arrest of Bishop Morton and of Lord Stanley, leaving him as the most senior adviser to Richard.

-Buckingham was also one of the chief supporters of Richard for the throne, speaking in public at St Paul’s on the illegitimacy of Edward V and encouraging parliament to offer the crown to Richard.
+Buckingham was the chief supporter of Richard for the throne, speaking in public at St Paul’s on the illegitimacy of Edward V and encouraging parliament to offer the crown to Richard.

 However, Buckingham asked too much of Richard in return and felt somewhat side-lined by the time of the Coronation.
 Richard appointed him Constable of England during the Royal Progress but Buckingham did not remain long with Richard and headed to his own castle of Brecon where Morton was confined.
-Ironically it was Morton who stoked up Buckingham’s resentment of Richard and to join forces with Margaret Beaufort and Henry Tudor in overthrowing the usurper.
+Ironically it was Morton who stoked up Buckingham’s resentment of Richard and to join forces with Margaret Beaufort and Henry Tudor in an attempt to overthrow Richard.